 Mobile Charging – Recharge your mobile phones free of charge.
 Locations: unknown.

 Smoking Area – Available on the second floor.

 Overnight stays are not permitted at this airport.
 As of this update, we were unable to confirm airport hours of operation.
-If you know the airport hours, click here to update this airport guide and we will update this airport guide.
+If you know the airport hours, click here to update this airport guide.

 As of February 2018, Gwangju airport is served by the following airlines: Jeju Airlines • Korean Airlines • JinAir • T’way Air • Asiana Airlines.

 The following car rental agencies have offices onsite: Avis • Budget • Dollar • Enterprise • Hertz • National.
 Dearman serves the airport in a nearby offsite center.

 - Bus: The airport offers a few options (city bus, express bus, etc.) for connections to the city centre and more.
 For fares, routes and schedules, visit the Gwangju Airport website.

 - Subway: The Green subway line directly connects the airport with the city more broadly.
 The full route travels between Pyeongdang and Makdong.
 During rush hour trains arrive every 5 minutes, in off peak hours, every 8 minutes.